TessaVu/Programming-I-Portfolio/README.md

 }
 ```

-## Piece
+## PIECES

 All the separate chess piece classes in this game use inheritance from the class Piece below.
-There are a total of sixteen pieces per player: one King, one Queen, two Bishops, two Knights, two Rooks, and eight Pawns.
+There are a total of sixteen pieces per player: one king, one queen, two bishops, two knights, two rooks, and eight pawns.
 Each player controls their own set and may not play or use the other player's set.

 **Code for Main Piece Class:**